-- [i] The route must always be centred around the DSP.
-The route includes the competitive sections as well as the decontrolled sections. - [ii] Distance - a) The distance for a National Championship event is a minimum of three hundred and sixty (360) kilometres including the qualifying race and will be determined by the event format as per the event SR's. - b) The qualifying route shall consist of a distance of not less than 5 kilometres for One day and Super Events and not less than forty (40) kilometres for Standard and Marathon events. - c) The following event formats will apply: - 1) Standard Event with a minimum total combined distance of 360 kilometres which consists of a qualifying race on Friday and racing loops 1 and 2 on Saturday. - 2) Super Event with a minimum total combined distance of 360 kilometres which consist of Day one and Day two, Day one will comprise a qualifying race and racing loop 1.
+- a) The distance for a National Championship event is a minimum of three hundred and sixty (360) kilometres including the qualifying race and will be determined by the event format as per the event SR's. - b) The qualifying route shall consist of a distance of not less than 5 kilometres for One Day and Super Events and not less than forty (40) kilometres for Standard and Marathon events. - c) The following event formats will apply: - 1) Standard Event with a minimum total combined distance of 360 kilometres which consists of a qualifying race on Friday and racing loops 1 and 2 on Saturday. - 2) Super Event with a minimum total combined distance of 360 kilometres which consist of Day one and Day two, Day one will comprise a qualifying race and racing loop 1.
 Day two will comprise racing loops 2 and 3. - 3) One Day Event with a minimum distance of 360 kilometres.
 The event will consist of a qualifying race and loops 1 and 2.
 This format could also be run on two or more consecutive days with each day constituting a new event. - 4) Marathon Events with a minimum total distance of 900 kilometres including the qualifying race.
-This event will consist of a Friday qualifying race, followed by loop 1 and 2 on Saturday and loop 3 and 4 on Sunday. - [iii] Between the race loops, a service allowance of thirty (30) minutes will take place in DSP.
+This event will consist of a Friday qualifying race, followed by loop 1 and 2 on Saturday and loop 3 and 4 on Sunday. - Between the race loops, a service allowance of thirty (30) minutes will take place in DSP.
 The service time will start from the flying finish time as entered on the Time Card.
 The DSP layout map will indicate the traffic flow direction which must be strictly adhered to.
 Refer SSR 318 A [iii] d) Contravening traffic flow direction in DSP.
-Refer SSR 310 [ii f) DSP Stop. - [iv] In a Super Event qualifying and loop 1 forms the Day one section of the event.
-The cars will go into Parc Fermé after loop 1 for technical checks, and will be released overnight to the crews for Day 2 preparation. - [v] The maximum speed limit for all classes at all times is 170km/h, except for class G which is 140km/h.
+Refer SSR 310 [i] f) DSP Stop. - [iv] In a Super Event qualifying and loop 1 forms the Day one section of the event.
+The cars will go into Parc Fermé after loop 1 for technical checks, and will be released overnight to the crews for Day 2 preparation.

+- [v] The maximum speed limit for all classes at all times is 170km/h, except for class G which is 140km/h.
 The maximum speed limit may not be exceeded.
-Refer SSR 318 A [ii] a)
+Refer SSR 308 [iii] and 318 A [ii] a) - [vi] Road Traffic Regulations on Public Roads